-Interpretive Rule-33 CFR 82.5 Lights for moored vessels

-For the purposes of Rule 30 of the 72 COLREGS, a vessel at anchor includes a barge made fast to one or more mooring buoys or other similar device attached to the sea or river floor.
-Such a barge may be lighted as a vessel at anchor in accordance with Rule 30, or may be lighted on the corners in accordance with 33 CFR 83.30(h) through (l).

-(b) A vessel of less than 50 meters in length may exhibit an all-round white light where it can best be seen instead of the lights prescribed in Rule 30(a).

-Interpretive Rule-33 CFR 90.5 Lights for moored vessels
+(230) Interpretive Rule-See 33 CFR 90.5 and 33 CFR 82.5, chapter 2, for regulations on vessels at anchor.

-A vessel at anchor includes a vessel made fast to one or more mooring buoys or other similar device attached to the ocean floor.
-Such vessels may be lighted as a vessel at anchor in accordance with Rule 30, or may be lighted on the corners in accordance with 33 CFR 88.30(h) through (l).

-(c) A vessel at anchor may, and a vessel of 100 meters and more in length shall, also use the available working or equivalent lights to illuminate her decks.

-Rule 30-Anchored Vessels and Vessels Aground

-(d) A vessel aground shall exhibit the lights prescribed in Rule 30(a) or (b) and in addition, if practicable, where they can best be seen:

-(i) two all-round red lights in a vertical line;

-(ii) three balls in a vertical line.

-Vessel Aground

-(e) A vessel of less than 7 meters in length, when at anchor not in or near a narrow channel, fairway or where other vessels normally navigate, shall not be required to exhibit the lights or shape prescribed in Rule 30(a) and (b).

-(f) A vessel of less than 12 meters in length, when aground, shall not be required to exhibit the lights or shapes prescribed in Rule 30(d)(i) and (ii).
+- (231) (b) A vessel of less than 50 meters in length may exhibit an all-round white light where it can best be seen instead of the lights prescribed in Rule 30(a). - (232) (c) A vessel at anchor may, and a vessel of 100 meters and more in length shall, also use the available working or equivalent lights to illuminate her decks. - (233) (d)Avessel aground shall exhibit the lights prescribed in Rule 30(a) or (b) and in addition, if practicable, where they can best be seen: (i) two all-round red lights in a vertical line; (ii) three balls in a vertical line. - (234) (e) A vessel of less than 7 meters in length, when at anchor not in or near a narrow channel, fairway or where other vessels normally navigate, shall not be required to exhibit the lights or shape prescribed in Rule 30(a) and (b) - (f) A vessel of less than 12 meters in length, when aground, shall not be required to exhibit the lights or shapes prescribed in Rule 30(d)(i) and (ii).

+Rule 30 (Inland)
-(g) A vessel of less than 20 meters in length, when at anchor in a special anchorage area designated by the Coast Guard, shall not be required to exhibit the anchor lights and shapes required by this Rule.

-(h) The following barges shall display at night and if practicable in periods of restricted visibility the lights described in Rule 30(i): (i) Every barge projecting into a buoyed or restricted channel.

-(ii) Every barge so moored that it reduces the available navigable width of any channel to less than 80 meters.

-(iii) Barges moored in groups more than two barges wide or to a maximum width of over 25 meters.

-(iv) Every barge not moored parallel to the bank or dock.

-(i) Barges described in Rule 30(h) shall carry two unobstructed all-round white lights of an intensity to be visible for at least 1 nautical mile and meeting the technical requirements as prescribed in Annex I.
+- (g) A vessel of less than 20 meters in length, when at anchor in a special anchorage area designated by the Coast Guard, shall not be required to exhibit the anchor lights and shapes required by this Rule. - (h) The following barges shall display at night and if practicable in periods of restricted visibility the lights described in Rule 30(i): - (i) Every barge projecting into a buoyed or restricted channel. (ii) Every barge so moored that it reduces the available navigable width of any channel to less than 80 meters. - (iii) Barges moored in groups more than two barges wide or to a maximum width of over 25 meters. - (iv) Every barge not moored parallel to the bank or dock. - (i) Barges described in Rule 30(h) shall carry two unobstructed all-round white lights of an intensity to be visible for at least 1 nautical mile and meeting the technical requirements as prescribed in Annex I.

+Rule 30 (Inland)
-(j) A barge or a group of barges at anchor or made fast to one or more mooring buoys or other similar device, in lieu of the provisions of Rule 30, may carry unobstructed all-round white lights of an intensity to be visible for at least 1 nautical mile that meet the requirements of Annex I and shall be arranged as follows: (i) Any barge that projects from a group formation, shall be lighted on its outboard corners.

-(ii) On a single barge moored in water where other vessels normally navigate on both sides of the barge, lights shall be placed to mark the corner extremities of the barge.

-(iii) On barges moored in group formation, moored in water where other vessels normally navigate on both sides of the group, lights shall be placed to mark the corner extremities of the group.

-(k) The following are exempt from the requirements of Rule 30: (i) A barge or group of barges moored in a slip or slough used primarily for mooring purposes. (ii) A barge or group of barges moored behind a pierhead.

-(iii) A barge less than 20 meters in length when moored in a special anchorage area designated in accordance with 33 CFR 109.10.

-(1) Barges moored in well-illuminated areas are exempt from the lighting requirements of Rule 30.
+- (j) A barge or a group of barges at anchor or made fast to one or more mooring buoys or other similar device, in lieu of the provisions of Rule 30, may carry unobstructed all-round white lights of an intensity to be visible for at least 1 nautical mile that meet the requirements of Annex I and shall be arranged as follows: - (i) Any barge that projects from a group formation, shall be lighted on its outboard corners. - (ii) On a single barge moored in water where other vessels normally navigate on both sides of the barge, lights shall be placed to mark the corner extremities of the barge. - (iii) On barges moored in group formation, moored in water where other vessels normally navigate on both sides of the group, lights shall be placed to mark the corner extremities of the group. - (k) The following are exempt from the requirements of Rule 30: (i) A barge or group of barges moored in a slip or slough used primarily for mooring purposes. - (ii) A barge or group of barges moored behind a pierhead. (iii) A barge less than 20 meters in length when moored in a special anchorage area designated in accordance with 33 CFR 109.10. - (1) Barges moored in well-illuminated areas are exempt from the lighting requirements of Rule 30.
 These areas are as follows: